HomeBlogHow Does an Appraisal Work on My Property?

 • Is there a need for any major renovations?

-• How do the upgrades compare to similar properties in the neighborhood?
+• How do the upgrades compare to similar properties in the neighbourhood?

 • What is the resale value of similar properties in the area?

-When refinancing, key elements are weighed very carefully by a prospective lender.
+When refinancing, a prospective lender weighs key elements very carefully.
 One word that relates considerably to both the appraisal process and the ultimate decision made by a lender is any relevant comparable properties.
 Real estate value is directly related to location, location, location!
 It boils down to the desirability of the area as much as the property itself.

-Appraisers will look to other properties in the same neighborhood, or the surrounding area to help assess the market value of the property that needs financing.
-By assessing other similar properties in the same location, appraisers can have more information to go on when determining market value for the property.
-Of course, there will always be differences between properties that will affect the market value of an individual property.
+Appraisers will look at other properties in the same neighbourhood or surrounding area to help assess the market value of the property needing financing.
+By assessing other similar properties in the same location, appraisers can gather more information to determine market value.
+There will always be differences between properties that will affect the market value of an individual property.
+For example, upgrades like a new pool or significant landscaping improvements can increase the overall selling price.

-Of the many things on your to-do list when looking to secure second mortgage financing is setting up an appraisal on your property.
-Rest assured; your lender will be relying heavily on this document when deciding on the final terms of your second mortgage option.
-The appraisal will ultimately play a very central role in determining the overall amount of your mortgage loan (in addition to the Loan-to-Value calculated.)
+When securing second mortgage financing, one crucial task is setting up an appraisal on your property.
+Your lender will rely heavily on this document when deciding on the final terms of your second mortgage.
+The appraisal will ultimately play a central role in determining the overall amount of your mortgage loan (in addition to the Loan-to-Value ratio calculated).

 It can not be stressed enough that you need to bring a recent appraisal of your property to any meeting with a lender.
 All Ontario-based lenders including the big banks, trust companies/credit unions, and any private lending option will be assessing this appraisal very carefully.